Skip to main content

 Advantage over bonds: no interest rate risk.
 If rates rise, Tagesgeld/Festgeld will yield more.
 Bonds will fall in price when rates rise.

-When bonds are better: if horizon is 5+ years and you want to lock in yield now (e.g., buy 10-year Bundesanleihen at 3% annual and hold to maturity).
+When bonds are better: if horizon is 5+ years and you want to lock in yield now (e.g., buy 10-year Bundesanleihen at ~3% annual and hold to maturity — Tagesgeld rates may fall further if the ECB cuts again).

 When to Consult a Financial Advisor